Imprimatur (novel): Plot summary

-The story is set in a Roman inn in the year 1683.
-Ten guests of varying origin are resident, including a French guitar player, a Tuscan doctor, a Venetian glass artisan, an English refugee, a Neapolitan astrologer posing as an artist, and an enigmatic Jansenist.
-Everyone is hiding their own secret.
-When the French nobleman De Mourai dies suddenly, the inn is placed under quarantine because the authorities believe the plague has broken out.
-One guest, the mysterious abbot Atto Melani, suspects instead that the Frenchman has been poisoned.
-Together with a young servant (as narrator), he starts to investigate.
+The story takes place primarily within a hostelry in Rome in the year 1683.
+Ten guests of varying origin are resident - including a French guitar player, a Tuscan doctor, a Venetian glass artisan, an English refugee, a Neapolitan astrologer (posing as an artist), and a Jansenist.
+Everyone hides a secret.
+When the French nobleman, De Mourai, dies suddenly, the inn is placed under quarantine because the authorities believe plague has broken out.
+However, abbot Atto Melani, suspects instead that the Frenchman has been poisoned, and together with his young servant (the narrator but unnamed), starts to investigate.

-Together Melani and the servant discover a network of ancient tunnels, once used by early Christians to avoid persecution.
-They also discover that the other guests of the inn are using the tunnels for their own mysterious reasons.
-While the scenario unfolds, outside the whole Christian world anxiously awaits the outcome of the Turkish siege at the Battle of Vienna.
-The Christian military coalition has been assembled under the direction of Pope Innocent XI.
-If the Christian reinforcements arrive too late, Vienna will fall and Europe will be at the mercy of the Ottomans.
+Melani and the servant quickly discover a network of ancient tunnels, once used by early Christians to avoid persecution.
+They also find that the other guests of the inn have also been using the tunnels.
+Outside the inn, the wider world anxiously awaits the outcome of the Turkish siege at the Battle of Vienna, where the Christian military coalition has been assembled under the direction of Pope Innocent XI.
+If the Christian reinforcements arrive too late, then Vienna will fall and Europe will be at the mercy of the Ottomans.

 Critical reception

 The novel was first published in Italian in March 2002 after the rights were bought by the publishing house, Mondadori (owned by Fininvest).
 It was reported as the fourth bestselling book at the time, and led to a second edition.

 The novel received a number of positive critical reviews in the international literary press.
 Solander, the American magazine of the Historical Novel Society, and El País of Spain compared it with classic 20th century historical novels like Umberto Eco´s The Name of the Rose and The Leopard by Giuseppe Tomasi di Lampedusa.

 The Times Literary Supplement, a British literary magazine, said, "Imprimatur starts well and gets better."
 The Independent called it "an exuberant and discursive historical novel, crammed with fascinating detail."
 Scotland on Sunday said, "The authors inject every scene with life, colour, lies and wit."
 The Herald described it as "a literary page-turner which delivered what Eco could not: a genuinely new discovery which was guaranteed to set the cat among the Vatican pigeons."

-In Australia, The Australian reviewer wrote, "A massive, elegant, baroque edifice, superbly written and researched.
+A reviewer in The Australian wrote, "A massive, elegant, baroque edifice, superbly written and researched.
 Imprimatur is as genuine as The Da Vinci Code is phony.
 High-minded satire gives way to broad comedy and finally slapstick.
 Imprimatur is many things: anti-clerical tract, Chaucerian comedy, whodunit, history thesis and Dickensian dose of urban underbelly."

 In France, Le Monde asked, "What should be more admired: the keenness, great narrative talent, and knowledge of philologist Rita Monaldi and musicologist Francesco Sorti, or the masterful style and superior quality of language of a captivating literary creation?"
-Le Figaro praised the "breathless search for a truth that tears away all the veils of deception."
+Meanwhile, Le Figaro praised the "breathless search for a truth that tears away all the veils of deception."
 L'Express called the authors "the successors to Umberto Eco."